zhenxuantan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User keys in a task
+1. User keys in a task.
-2. System shows the details of the task added to task list
+2. System shows the details of the task added to task list.

     Use case ends.